Matthew E. May

-Matthew E. May is an American author.
+Matthew E. May is an American author and business strategist.
 He is best known for his six books: The Elegant Solution, In Pursuit of Elegance, The Shibumi Strategy, The Laws of Subtraction, Winning the Brain Game, and What a Unicorn Knows: How Leading Entrepreneurs Use Lean Principles to Drive Sustainable Growth.

 Education

 May graduated with a BA from Johns Hopkins University in 1981, and from the Wharton School of Business in 1985 with an MBA.

+Career

+In his early post-graduate career May worked as an independent performance improvement consultant with leading training, development, and management consulting firms.
+In 1999, May was exclusively retained by Toyota to assist with the launch of their corporate university.
+The partnership lasted through 2006, after which May published his first of six books and began keynote speaking and advising senior executive teams.
+In 2020, he began working exclusively with Insight Partners, a leading venture capital and private equity firm.
+May advises on matters of strategy, innovation, customer experience, and lean operations.